messengerpeople/messengerpeople-dev-webhook/README.md

 Simple webhooks, simple documentation, simple examples.
 Here you'll find example webhooks for different programming languages.
 They are not pretty, but they do the job.

 We strongly suggest to keep webhooks simple and fast and handle processing logic async.
 This webhook contains an example message for testing.
-You can navigate tohttps://app.messengerpeople.dev/webhook-calls to see all your incoming and outgoing messages.
+You can navigate to https://app.messengerpeople.dev/webhook-calls to see all the webhooks we tried to deliver to your 500-server :-P

 DO: